What Is a Subcontractor?

 A subcontractor, contractor, and engineer discussing a site plan on a construction site

-A subcontractor in Canada is a skilled professional hired by a contractor, manager, or full-time employee to complete particular tasks within a larger project.
-Though subcontractors work temporarily, their expertise ensures that construction projects are up to code and completed successfully.
-In this blog, we answer the question “What is a subcontractor?” and explore the job’s responsibilities, benefits, and path to success
+A subcontractor in Canada is a skilled professional hired by a general contractor or project manager to complete specific tasks within a larger construction project.
+While they work on a contractual basis, their expertise ensures that work is up to code and meets the high standards of the construction industry.

 What Does a Subcontractor Do?